thuyjvaan/league_of_legends_analysis/README.md

 Description of columns:

-'gameid': The unique identifiers for the games that occurred.
+`gameid`: The unique identifiers for the games that occurred.
 Used to differentiate each game.
-'datacompleteness': Indicator of whether the data for this row is complete or missing certain information.
+`datacompleteness`: Indicator of whether the data for this row is complete or missing certain information.
 Used to check if the row may be missing data in other relevant columns.
-'side': Differentiates the players in the game as 'blue' or 'red' based on the side they were playing as.
+`side`: Differentiates the players in the game as 'blue' or 'red' based on the side they were playing as.
-'position': Describes which position the player played as.
+`position`: Describes which position the player played as.
-'result: Describes whether the team of the player won in the end or not.
+`result`: Describes whether the team of the player won in the end or not.
 True when the team won, False when the team lost.
-'xpat15: The amount of xp the player had by the 15-minute mark in the game.
+`xpat15`: The amount of xp the player had by the 15-minute mark in the game.
 Using the 15-minute mark because before 15 minutes, players usually stay in their own lane, which allows us to decide which top laner was better in the laning phase.
-xpdiffat15: The difference in xp between a player and their opponent in the same position.
+`xpdiffat15`: The difference in xp between a player and their opponent in the same position.
 The sign of the value is positive if the player was in the lead.
 The sign is negative if the opponent was in the lead.

 In 2024, League of Legends remains a leading esports game.
 Players increasingly agree that, in competitive play, the top position has relatively less impact compared to mid, bot, jungle, and support roles.
 This is due to the top lane being considered solo, receiving less attention.
 Performance in the laning phase is often overlooked if competent in team fights.
 While top laners can carry games, it occurs less frequently than with other roles.
 This player perspective led us to investigate: